librasteve/raku-Physics-Measure/README.md

 The family of Physics::Measure, Physics::Unit and Physics::Constants raku modules is a consistent and extensible toolkit intended for science and education.
 It provides a comprehensive library of both metric (SI) and non-metric units, it is built on a Type Object foundation, it has a unit expression Grammar and implements math, conversion and comparison methods.

-Any feedback is welcome to p6steve / via the github Issues above.
+Any feedback is welcome to librasteve / via the github Issues above.